The surprises and challenges of birding with a skipper of few words, a spotter with cracked ribs, and a sea alive with little-known birds

 Brian Patteson’s comfort at the helm of his boat reflects years of seabirding experience.

-Patteson’s 2011 schedule, along with photos and trip reports, are on his website.
+You can find Patteson’s schedule, along with photos and trip reports, on his website Seabirding Pelagic Trips.

 It may be the most guide-dependent type of birding around, which is why it was a relief when Howell, yawning and stiffly slipping his binocular straps over his shoulders, came on deck.